 This simple piece is the perfect accessory for a child's bedroom.
 “My daughter loves fashion, and when she was little, she used to take outfits from her closet and hang all over her room,” she told MyDomaine.
 “When I designed this new space, I knew I wanted to make her love of clothes part of the design.
 These open racks were the perfect solution and really let her sweet little ensembles take center stage.”

 Sparkly, fluffy dresses, and tulle ballet skirts become décor when you use clothing racks to put them on display.

 Once you have your clothing rack set up, you’ll need to handpick what hangs from it.
 Think like an editor or a professional boutique owner, and merchandise your collection into a palette that works with the room.
-Tina Fussell, founder and editor of Flying House by Traveling Mama blog, chose to edit her wardrobe by colorway from light to dark.
+Tina Fussell, founder and editor of Flying House by Traveling Mama blog chose to edit her wardrobe by colorway from light to dark.

-“My Danish friends have rubbed off on me. and I have a lot of black and gray in my closet with bits of pinks and whites mixed in, which helps a lot because everything coordinates well with each other,” she writes.
+“My Danish friends have rubbed off on me, and I have a lot of black and gray in my closet, with bits of pinks and whites mixed in, which helps a lot because everything coordinates well with each other,” she writes.
 Since she travels so frequently, Fussell uses her open clothing rack as a place to coordinate what she’s going to pack.
-“If I take only what is hanging up on my clothes rack, then packing for six months will be a breeze,” she said.
+“If I take only what’s hanging up on my clothes rack, packing for six months will be a breeze,” she said.